HEnquist/camilladsp/README.md

 choose the "Synchronous" type.
 This is considerably faster than the asynchronous variants, but does not support rate adjust.
 There is only one quality setting, and the profile setting is ignored.
-The quality is similar to the "AsyncSinc" type with the "VeryAccurate" profile.
+The quality is similar to the "AsyncSinc" type with the "Accurate" profile.

 ### Rate adjust via resampling
 When using the rate adjust feature to match capture and playback devices,